Vigna aconitifolia

+The pods, sprouts and protein-rich seeds of this crop are commonly consumed in India.
+Moth bean can be grown on many soil types, and can also act as a pasture legume.
 Due to its drought-resistant qualities, its ability to combat soil erosion and its high protein content, moth bean has been identified as possibly a more significant food source in the future.
 It has been suggested that its suitability as a grain legume in semi-arid Africa should be further investigated.